schuhumi/cipug/README.md

 You need to have skopeo, snapper and docker-compose or podman-compose installed.
 You need to organize your services in the way that is described in the "How it works" section.
 And you need Python >= 3.10 to run cipug.py, but no virtual environment with additional dependencies.
 It all works with what is included in Python :)

+## Modes of Operation

+ - `cipug.sh --update` or without arguments: perform updates as described above
+ - `cipug.sh --check-snapshots`: check for existence of recent snapshots.
+Currently cipug supports snapper snapshots and [btrbk](https://github.com/digint/btrbk) snapshots.
+Their location relative to each service subvolume as well as their maximum allowed age can be configured with the variables below.

 ## Configuration

-Due to questionable decisions by its developer, cipug has no support for command line arguments.
+Due to questionable decisions by its developer, cipug is not being configured by command line arguments.
 It is controlled by environment variables and optionally a config file.
 If you need just one set of configuration and do not want to prepend the command with it, you can put that in a global environment variable config file like `/etc/environment` and reboot.
 If you want to have specific configuration files, you can populate an arbitrary json-file with a list of similar key-value pairs, and pass that using the `CIPUG_CONFIG_FILE` environment variable.
 You need to omit the `CIPUG_` prefix, hence the configuration file could look like this for example:
 ```json
 {
     "SERVICES_ROOT": "/path/to/some/folder",